A Simple Guide to Types of Annuities: Benefits, Comparisons, and FAQs

 Some of our top carriers for annuities are Assurity, Prudential, Lincoln Financial Group, Protective Life, American National,

-Annuity surrender charges are fees imposed by insurance companies when you withdraw a portion or all of your funds from an annuity contract before the end of a specified surrender period.
-Surrender charges are designed to discourage early withdrawals and help insurance companies recoup some of the costs associated with setting up and maintaining annuity contracts.
+Insurance companies levy annuity surrender charges when you withdraw part or all of your funds from an annuity contract before the conclusion of a predetermined surrender period.
+These charges aim to deter early withdrawals and enable insurance companies to recover some expenses incurred in establishing and managing annuity contracts

 Here’s how annuity surrender charges typically work:

-- Surrender charge schedule: Annuity contracts often have a surrender charge schedule that outlines the percentage of the withdrawal amount you will be charged if you make a withdrawal during the surrender period.
+Annuity contracts usually include a surrender charge schedule, which shows the percentage you’ll be charged on any amount you withdraw during the surrender period.
 Surrender charges typically start at a higher percentage and gradually decrease over time until they reach zero when the surrender period ends.
 For example, a surrender charge schedule might begin with a 7% charge in the first year, decreasing by 1% each year until it reaches 0% after seven years.

 It’s essential to understand the surrender charges and other fees associated with an annuity contract before making an investment decision.
 Surrender charges can significantly impact your investment returns if you need to access your funds early.
 Always consult with a financial advisor to help you choose an annuity product that best aligns with your financial goals and needs.

-Annuity riders are optional features or benefits that can be added to an annuity contract for an additional cost.
+Annuity riders are extra options or benefits you can add to an annuity contract, but they come with an added cost.
 These riders allow you to customize your annuity to better align with your specific financial goals, needs, and risk tolerance.
 There are several types of annuity riders, each offering different benefits.
 Here are some common annuity riders and how they can benefit you:

-- Long-Term Care Rider: This rider provides a long-term care benefit, allowing you to access a portion of your annuity’s account value to pay for long-term care expenses, such as nursing home care or in-home care.
-This can help protect your other assets from being depleted by long-term care costs.
+This rider provides a long-term care benefit, allowing you to access a portion of your annuity’s account value to pay for long-term care expenses, such as nursing home care or in-home care.
+This approach can safeguard your other assets from being drained by the expenses of long-term care.

 Adding riders to your annuity contract can provide valuable benefits and protection, but they come with additional costs that may reduce your overall investment returns.
 It’s essential to carefully weigh the potential benefits and costs of each rider and consult with a financial advisor to determine if adding a rider to your annuity contract is appropriate for your financial situation and goals.